 A bit of trial and error to see what works for you and your preferred cold weather footwear, start with a thin pair of everyday socks as undersocks and then a thick pair on top and see how it goes.

-Ordinary plastic or leather hiking boots cannot be worn when it is very cold and boots called Bunny Boots, or Mukluks are worn.
-These have soft insulated uppers, thick plastic soles and thick insoles to prevent heat loss to the snow and ice for really cold conditions.
+Ordinary leather or synthetic hiking boots cannot be worn in very cold conditions as they don't have additional insulation, boots such as Bunny Boots (edged with what is reputed to be, but isn't, rabbit fur) or Mukluks are worn.
+These have soft insulated uppers, thick synthetic soles and insoles to prevent heat loss to the snow and ice for really cold conditions.
 They are great at keeping you warm, but not so great for walking over very rugged terrain or climbing.

-For use in and around boats in the Antarctic summer, muck boots - the modern take on rubber wellington style boots are ideal with a close fitting and insulated neoprene upper.
-They are much better for walking in traditional wellies and are increasingly used by tourists and guides.
+For use in and around boats in the Antarctic summer, muck boots - the modern take on rubber wellington boots are ideal with a close fitting and insulated neoprene upper.
+They are much better for walking in than traditional wellies and are increasingly used by tourists and guides to both polar regions.
 They are waterproof up to the top so you don't have to worry when getting in or out of the zodiac a and can be comfortable in them all day.

 Thermal insoles - to stop the heat leaking away downwards